Being accountable about our own perfomance

 Reporting under the Public Services Reform Act

-We are required under the Public Services Reform (Scotland) Act to report on the steps we take to promote and increase sustainable growth and to improve efficiency, effectiveness and economy through the exercise of our functions.
-The Act also requires us to disclose specific financial information in relation to expenditure on public relations, overseas travel, hospitality and entertainment and external consultancy.
-We publish a report in this area on an annual basis.
+To promote greater openness, we are required to report on steps we have taken to increase sustainable growth and improve efficiency, effectiveness and economy through our work.
+We also disclose expenditure on wide-ranging activities such as public relations, overseas travel, and consultancy.

 Sustaining a high-performing team, with a focus on continuous improvement